 For example, at CSI Accounting & Payroll, businesses with the lowest fees have opted for some (or all) of the following:

-- not using timekeeping (have only salaried employees) OR doing their own timekeeping (more effort on their part & they are held responsible for getting the reports to us on time)
+Not using timekeeping (have only salaried employees) OR doing their own timekeeping (more effort on their part & they are held responsible for getting the reports to us on time)

-- using direct deposit and electronic reports (rather than paper)
+Using direct deposit and electronic reports (rather than paper)

-- not using delivery for paper materials (if applicable, see point above) by picking them up yourself
+Not using delivery for paper materials (if applicable, see point above) by picking them up yourself

-- not signing on for extra features (such as tracking PTO directly on employees’ paystubs, having an HR service, etc.)
+Not signing on for extra features (such as tracking PTO directly on employees’ paystubs, having an HR service, etc.)

-- not hiring new employees often (and therefore don’t need to do new hire reporting often)
+Not hiring new employees often (and therefore don’t need to do new hire reporting often)

 When you book a payroll consultation with us, we can help break down what you’re currently paying, as well as the different factors that would make up your payroll cost with CSI Accounting & Payroll.
 For many small business payroll situations, CSI has similar prices to large, national providers.
 Why is that?
 It all depends on the factors that make up a payroll fee.

-As a reminder, our average payroll-only client sits at a fee of about $225 per month.
-You can find out what your payroll would cost with CSI by clicking the button below.
+Find out what your payroll would cost with CSI by clicking the button below.